slave2christ4life/The-Definitive-Guide-to-the-Webull-Script-Editor-Building-Custom-Technical-Indicators/README.md

-Of course.
-Here is a README file suitable for a GitHub repository, incorporating the new information and explaining the scope of the documentation.

 # Unofficial Webull Script Editor Documentation

 Welcome to the definitive guide for the Webull Script Editor.
 This repository provides a comprehensive, in-depth manual for developers, traders, and analysts looking to build custom technical indicators on the Webull platform.